 For people on low incomes, a sudden crisis – redundancy, benefit delay, illness or even an unexpected bill – can mean going hungry.
 Every day parents skip meals to feed their children and people are forced to choose between paying the rent or eating.

 Waterloo Foodbank exists to provide emergency support to local people in crisis by giving them three days of nutritionally-balanced food.
-Since our launch at the end of 2011 we’ve given away over 44 tonnes of food (that’s about the weight of four double-decker buses) to over 5,500 people in need, including over 2,000 local children.
+Since our launch in early 2012 we’ve given away almost 75 tonnes of food (that’s about the weight of nine double-decker buses!) to almost 10,000 people in need, including 3,500 local children.

 We are part of The Trussell Trust’s UK-wide foodbank network, and together we provide food to thousands of people nationwide every year.
-The Foodbank is hosted at Lambeth Mission St. Mary's and Chapter 1 on behalf of South Bank Churches.
+The Foodbank is hosted at the Oasis Centre, St. James Wateroo and St George the Martyr on behalf of South Bank Churches.